John Cochran (Survivor contestant)

 John Martin Cochran (born January 17, 1987), also known by just his surname Cochran, is an American television writer, and former reality television personality.
 He first appeared on the 23rd season of Survivor, Survivor: South Pacific, and came in eighth place.
 He returned for the 26th season, Survivor: Caramoan, and ultimately won the title of Sole Survivor and the $1 million prize.
 He later went on to become a writer for various CBS sitcoms, including The Millers, Kevin Can Wait, and more recently Star Trek: Lower Decks.

-Personal life
+Early life and education

 Cochran was born in Washington, D.C., to a Jewish mother and a non-Jewish father.
 He was raised in Oakton, Virginia, and attended Columbia University and Harvard Law School.
 Even at a young age, Cochran was already a fan of Survivor, following the show since the very first season, even writing a law school paper comparing the jury system of Survivor to the American jury system.
 During high school, he handed out Survivor newsletters, wore a Survivor-style buff on his arm when the show was airing, and chose his senior year quote as "The tribe has spoken."